nycolassec/docs/Infra/pki/Linux - CAs.md

 distinguished_name      = req_distinguished_name
 string_mask             = utf8only
 # x509_extensions       = v3_ca # Extension to add when the -x509 option is used
+req_extensions          = v3_req # The extensions to add to a certificate request
 default_md              = sha256

 [ req_distinguished_name ]